 Private wells are different from municipal water, and sadly, they have no provisions under the Environmental Protection Agency or EPA that require well treatment.

-The absence of a definition regarding well water means that almost all factors that contribute to its relative safety are unpredictable, ranging from geographical location, the extent of supply and demand, and maintenance rate to the type of land surrounding it.
+The absence of a definition for well water means that almost all factors contributing to its relative safety are unpredictable.
+These include geographical location, the extent of supply and demand, maintenance rate, and the type of land surrounding it.

 If not tested more often and where the reverse osmosis pre-treatment does not have suitable filtration systems, contaminants can remain unnoticed and are very dangerous to the users' health.